Dashron/Roads/README.md

 # Why should I use Roads?

 1. It helps build an organized, resource oriented website or API thanks to a clean routing structure.
-2. It works with the built in node HTTP server, or can be used with common webservers like Koa.js and Express.js
+2. It works with the built in node HTTP server, or can be used as a router for common webservers like Koa.js and Express.js
 3. It can be used in the browser using [browserify ](http://browserify.org/) to build client side applications.
 4. It is built using promises and supports generator-based coroutines so that you never have to worry about callbacks.
 5. It exposes the entire system via a simple, api library-like interface, allowing you to interact with it outside of the web environment.
 This is great for writing tests, working with web sockets, or writing API first websites.